 - Debt securities: These are loans, or bonds, issued to the market by companies and governments.
 Because bonds are loans offered by reputable organizations, they are much safer than stocks.

 - Derivatives: These can be based on stocks or bonds, but also include futures contracts.
 Those contracts, including commodities futures, allow investors to bet for or against the price of a particular asset.
 However, derivatives contain far more risk than either stocks or bonds and may be a poor choice for a new investor.

 Securities are traded through stock markets and secondary markets, though bonds are usually restricted to the latter.
-The Securities and Exchange Commission oversees sales and trades of securities with the help of Self-Regulatory Organizations (SROs).
+The U.S. Securities and Exchange Commission oversees the sale and trade of securities with the help of Self-Regulatory Organizations (SROs).
 Those groups include he National Association of Securities Dealers (NASD) and the Financial Industry Regulatory Authority (FINRA).